|Rewards Rating:||3.9 / 5|

 The Marriott Bonvoy Boundless™ Credit Card is an extension of the updated program, introduced post-merger as a new hotel credit card option.
 As a mid-range card that includes a decent introductory offer, it’s probably your best bet for earning Marriott points off your everyday purchases, though not necessarily the best overall option for funding a vacation on points.
 Read on to see why:

-The Marriott Bonvoy Boundless card currently offers 75,000 points after you spend $3,000 on your card within three months of account opening.
-It’s a valuable offer, worth around $600 in hotel nights according to our estimates.
+The Marriott Bonvoy Boundless card currently offers a 100,000-point sign-up bonus after you spend $3,000 on your card within three months of account opening.
+This is a valuable offer, matching the card’s highest sign-up bonus offer to date, and is worth around $800 in hotel nights according to our estimates.

 In addition to the initial sign-up bonus, you’ll get 15 Elite Night Credits each year to use toward an elite status boost, and a free hotel night every year on your card member anniversary.